Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

-Question 8 : Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+ Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 Unit Testing : Unit tests concentrate on evaluating distinct program elements, features, or procedures.
 They make sure that individual functionalities act as intended by verifying that each code unit operates correctly when used alone.
 Importance: By verifying that each unit operates as intended without interference from other system components, unit tests enhance software reliability by assisting in the early detection and correction of faults.